About Dog Agility

 What is Dog Agility?

-Dog agility is the canine equivalent of show jumping.
+Dog Agility is the canine equivalent of show jumping.
 A handler must direct his dog around a course of obstacles and is scored for both accuracy and time.
-The types of obstacles used in dog agility include: jumps, weaving poles, seesaws, dog walks, A-frames, tyres and tunnels.
-Good agility handling requires good timing and the use of voice and body movements.
+The types of obstacles used in Dog Agility include: jumps, weaving poles, seesaw, dog walk, A-frame, tyre and tunnels.
+Good Agility handling requires good timing and the use of voice commands and body position and movements.
 Dogs of any breed can participate provided they are fit enough.

 Competitions

-Agility is a fast-growing, popular sport.
-Nowadays, agility competitions can attract thousands of competitors; while there are also popular unofficial shows held across the country.
+Agility is a popular sport.
+Nowadays, Agility competitions can attract thousands of competitors; while there are also popular unofficial shows held across the country.

-Limited Kennel Club Shows Competitions held under Kennel Club regulations where the number of entrants is limited to a specified number.
+Limited Kennel Club Shows Competitions held under Kennel Club regulations where the number of entrants is limited to a specified number of overall entries or class entries or specific breeds at the discretion of organisers.

 Unaffiliated/Independent Shows Competitions not held under Kennel Club regulations.